knative/docs/serving/samples/source-to-url-go/README.md

    app-from-source     app-from-source.default.example.com
    ```

 1. Now you can make a request to your app to see the result.
-Replace
-   `{IP_ADDRESS}` with the address that you got in the previous step:

    ```shell
    curl -H "Host: app-from-source.default.example.com" http://{IP_ADDRESS}